No products in the cart.

 free apps for stroke victims

-This app can help stroke recovery by improving attention, and even visual scanning.
-It challenges you to identify small differences between otherwise-identical pictures.
+This app can help stroke survivors boost recovery by helping to improve attention and visual scanning.
+The app challenges you to identify small differences between otherwise-identical pictures, sharpening your cognitive skills.
+Accordingly, you may find that this becomes easier and you can choose harder challenges as you practice.

 Learn more about What’s the Difference? »